The IIC’s annual Communications Policy and Regulation Week comprises our flagship events:

 Small Nations Regulators’ Forum

-This year we are delighted that the International Regulators’ Forum will be hosted online by Bundesnetzagentur (BNetzA) on 4-5 October and discussions will focus on:
+This year we were delighted that the International Regulators’ Forum was hosted online by Bundesnetzagentur (BNetzA) on 4-5 October 2021 and discussions focused on:

 • Secure mobile network evolution

 • Online platform regulation & intermediary liability